cyrraz/plothist/docs/advanced/model_examples.rst

 Simple model plots
 ==================

-If you want to plot only the model, use ``plot_model()``.
+If you want to plot only the model, use :func:`plot_model() <plothist.plotters.plot_model>`.
 It supports models made of functions or histograms.
 Stacked and unstacked components can be combined.
 The sum will always be the sum of all the components, stacked and unstacked.

 It can take a lot more arguments to customize the plot than shown in the examples below, see the :ref:`documentation-label` for more details.